 We provide our investment solutions and services to the financial services industry.
 The financial markets, and in turn the financial services industry, are affected by many factors, such as U.S. and foreign economic conditions and general trends in business and finance that are beyond our control.
 In the event that the U.S. or international financial markets suffer a severe or prolonged downturn, investors may choose to withdraw assets from financial advisors, which we refer to as "redemptions", and transfer them to investments that are perceived to be more secure, such as bank deposits and Treasury securities, and on which we might not earn fees.
-For example, in late 2007 and through the first quarter of 2009, the financial markets experienced a broad and prolonged downturn, our redemption rates were higher than our historical average, and our results of operations, financial condition and business were materially adversely affected.
+For example, in late 2007 and through the first quarter of 2009, the financial condition and business were materially adversely affected.
 Any prolonged downturn in financial markets or increased levels of asset withdrawals could have a material adverse effect on our results of operations, financial condition or business.
 Historically, redemption rates have typically increased during periods where there has been a significant downturn in financial markets.
 Any potential decline in assets on which we earn fees would not necessarily be proportional to, and in total, could be greater than the overall market decline.